The World’s very first wearable, sharable, programmable T-shirt designed and patented by CuteCircuit (Patent number: US10356356).

 Wear the future of self-expression.
 The t-shirt features thousands of full colour pixels arranged in a soft wearable grid, it is controlled using Q App on your mobile phone allowing you to broadcast anything you love.

-TshirtOS includes an array of interactive technologies to allow it to perform in a variety of ways, including: Full color pixels to display amazing animations, Bluetooth 5 connected, Controllable via the CuteCircuit Q App, Microphone (sound and noise reactive), Movement sensor (jump and display new animations), Headphone jack (play music wirelessly from your smartphone), Micro-camera (for awesome photos).
+TshirtOS includes an array of interactive technologies to allow it to perform in a variety of ways, including: Full color pixels to display amazing animations, wirelessly connected, Controllable via the CuteCircuit Q App, Microphone (sound and noise reactive), Movement sensor (jump and display new animations), Headphone jack (play music wirelessly from your smartphone), Micro-camera (for awesome photos).

 The Twirkle t-shirt features in the new wearable technology exhibit “Wired to Wear” at the Museum of Science and Industry in Chicago.
 The exhibit also features the HugShirt and SoundShirt.
 This special edition of the Twirkle t-shirt features a laser distance ranger that senses the distance of the museum visitors from the installation.